Eestienne51/my-projects/book-trader/README.md

 Todos:
-Put the trade information on a separate page
-Add styling to all pages
 Set-up trading logic:
 - Users request a trade and submit what they want to trade in return.
-- Users go to their trades page to see all active and previous trades Add an Info button to describe the different conditions
+- Users go to their trades page to see all active and previous trades (active done) Add styling to all pages
+Add an Info button to describe the different conditions Add a header for navigation

 As New / New: The book is in perfect, flawless condition, as if it were never used.
 It may still be in the original shrink-wrap.
 Fine (F): The book is nearly new but not quite crisp.
 It may show very minor signs of handling, but pages are clean and unmarked.